Insurrection Act of 1807: Application

 The Insurrection Act has been invoked many times throughout American history.
 In the late 19th and early 20th centuries, it was invoked during labor conflicts.
 Later in the 20th century, it was used to enforce federally mandated desegregation, with Presidents Dwight D. Eisenhower and John F. Kennedy invoking the Act in opposition to the affected states' political leaders to enforce court-ordered desegregation.
-More recently, governors have requested and received support following looting in the aftermath of Hurricane Hugo in 1989 and during the 1992 Los Angeles riots.
+Governors requested and received support following looting in the aftermath of Hurricane Hugo in 1989 and during the 1992 Los Angeles riots.

 In 2005, the George W. Bush administration considered intervening in the state of Louisiana's response to Hurricane Katrina despite the refusal from Louisiana's governor, but this was inconsistent with past precedent, politically difficult, and potentially unconstitutional.

 A provision of the John Warner National Defense Authorization Act for Fiscal Year 2007, added by an unidentified sponsor, amended the Insurrection Act to permit military intervention without state consent, in case of an emergency that hindered the enforcement of laws.
 President Bush signed this amendment into law, but some months after it was enacted, all fifty state governors issued a joint statement against it, and the changes were repealed in January 2008.

 On June 1, 2020, President Donald Trump warned that he would invoke the Act in response to the George Floyd protests following the murder of George Floyd.
 In his official statement, Trump urged "every governor to deploy the National Guard in sufficient numbers" to re-establish civil law and order "until the violence has been quelled".
 Federal officials talked Trump out of invoking the Insurrection Act.
-The National Guard were called during the January 6 United States Capitol attack, but the Insurrection Act was not invoked.
+The National Guard was called during the January 6 United States Capitol attack, but the Insurrection Act was not invoked.

 On January 20, 2025, President Trump signed an executive order requiring the Secretary of Defense and the Secretary of Homeland Security to, within 90 days, submit to the president a joint report "about the conditions at the southern border of the United States and any recommendations regarding additional actions that may be necessary to obtain complete operational control of the southern border, including whether to invoke the Insurrection Act of 1807".
 On April 18th, the report ultimately recommended against invocation.

 In June 2025, in light of the anti-deportation protests in Los Angeles, Trump considered invoking the Insurrection Act to use the armed forces to suppress the demonstrations.

-Some months later, in early October 2025, Trump again floated the possibility of invoking the act in other Democratic-led cities/states like Portland, Oregon and Chicago, Illinois, even as their respective mayors and governors strongly opposed the idea.
+In early October 2025, Trump again floated the possibility of invoking the act in other Democratic-led cities/states like Portland, Oregon and Chicago, Illinois, even as their respective mayors and governors strongly opposed the idea.

+In January 2026, Trump again threatened to use the Insurrection Act after his deployment of 3,000 ICE agents to the state of Minnesota, following the shooting death of Renée Good by ICE agent Jonathan Ross, which led to significant protests.